BrainDrive Plugin Data Field Reference

 - Best Practices: Don't modify this field manually

-(string, system-managed)
+latest_version (string, system-managed)

 - Purpose: Latest available version from the update source